-The first assignment is a two-to-three-page Proposal (appended to which is a comprehensive bibliography for the topic) due on Friday, September 6 at noon.
-The edited proposal will be returned to the student by Monday, September 9 and the final Proposal is due on Friday, September 13 at noon.
+The first assignment is a two-to-three page Proposal (appended to which is a comprehensive bibliography for the topic) due on Friday, September 6 (noon).
+The edited proposal will be returned to the student by Monday, September 9, and the final Proposal is due on Friday, September 13 (noon).

-The second paper is an eight-to-ten-page Literature Review due on Monday, September 30 at noon.
-The edited review will be returned to students by the following Monday, October 7; the final revised Review will be due on Friday, October 11 at noon.
+The second paper is an eight-to-ten page Literature Review due on Monday, September 30 (noon).
+The edited review will be returned to students by the following Monday, October 7; the final revised review will be due on Friday, October 11 (noon).

-The final assignment is the Senior Thesis itself.
-It must be thirty-to-forty pages long plus notes and bibliography.
-The finished research paper is due on Monday, November 11 at noon (the title of the research paper and abstract are also to be sent electronically on this date to history@umw.edu) and will be returned in edited form to students on Monday, November 18.
-The revised Senior Thesis is due on Monday, December 2.
-NOTE: [An additional electronic copy of the final revised paper must be sent to history@umw.edu by the day of the Symposium.]
+The final assignment is the Historical Research Paper itself.
+It must be thirty-to-forty pages long plus foot/endnotes and bibliography.
+The finished research paper is due on Monday, November 11) and will be returned in edited form to students on Monday, November 18.

+NOTE: THE TITLE OF THE RESEARCH PAPER AND ABSTRACT ARE ALSO TO BE SENT ELECTRONICALLY APRIL 1 TO history@umw.edu.